Advertisement

 Greece are top of Group 2 in League B after a fine 2-1 win of their own against England at Wembley and Hallgrímsson wants to see an improvement from his players.

-“I really don’t care if we are easy to analyse if we are difficult to play against.
+“I really don’t care if we are easy to analyse, if we are difficult to play against.
 I said that about Finland.
 Finland is a pretty easy team to analyse, they are consistent in what they are doing, they are just good at it and that is why they are difficult to play against and I want us to be, I would like us to be a team like that, that people hate to play against,” the manager said.

-“There were some moments in the game where we didn’t play well and we need to reduce these moments where we play nearly….we don’t play on our front foot.
+“There were some moments in the game where we didn’t play well and we need to reduce these moments where we play nearly… we don’t play on our front foot.
 Ireland play their best when we play on the front foot, when they are organised, when they can fight, when they can take duels, when they play forward.

 “I feel that is our best moments.
-Our structure…you know hesitation is not the Irish team’s strength.
+Our structure… you know hesitation is not the Irish team’s strength.
 You just need to find ways to improve those things, being organised, being more solid, or consistent in what we are doing.

-“I feel like we are taking steps, coaches always like to take big steps but in reality it’s small steps and being more focused on what we need to improve.
+“I feel like we are taking steps.
+Coaches always like to take big steps but in reality it’s small steps and being more focused on what we need to improve.
 And just take decisions quicker, and react quicker to the decisions.”

 Josh Cullen was alongside Hallgrímsson at the pre-match press conference after making his first start under the new boss on Thursday.

-The midfielder missed last month’s games – one of which a 2-0 defeat to Greece – through injury but the set the standard in terms of work ethic with over 12 kilometres covered, more than anyone else.
+The midfielder missed last month’s games – one of which was a 2-0 defeat to Greece – through injury but the set the standard in terms of work ethic with over 12 kilometres covered, more than anyone else.

 “The first thing we have to demand from each other as a team is that we work as hard as we possibly can.
 It was no different on Thursday, it was a tough game and obviously it was really nice to get the reward of three points, a good start to this camp by starting off with a win,” he said.